Central values of additive twists of Maa{\ss} forms $L$-functions: Introduction

 initially convergent on same half-plane, and analytically continued.
 The normalization here is such that when~$\Gamma = \Gamma_0(N)$ is a Hecke congruence subgroup, the Ramanujan-Peterson conjecture~\cite[p.~95]{IwaniecKowalski2004} predicts~$\abs{a(n)} \leq C_\eps n^{-1/2+\eps}$ for~$\phi$ cuspidal, all~$\eps>0$ and some~$C_\eps>0$.
-This~$L$-function satisfies a functional equation relating~$s$ to~$1-s$~\cite{DukeEtAl2002}.
-When~$\Gamma$ is a Hecke congruence subgroup, and~$\phi$ is a Hecke newform, then~$L(\phi, s)$ has additionally an Euler product factorization~\cite[chapter~5.11]{IwaniecKowalski2004}.
+When~$\Gamma$ is a Hecke congruence subgroup, and~$\phi$ is a Hecke newform, then~$L(s, \phi)$ satisfies additionally a functional equation relating~$s$ to~$1-s$~\cite{DukeEtAl2002}, and has an Euler product factorization~\cite[chapter~5.11]{IwaniecKowalski2004}.
 It is an instance of a rank~$2$ $L$-function in the Selberg class, and it is conjectured that all~$L$ functions in the Selberg class of rank~$2$ over $\Q$ can be obtained in this way~\cite{Perelli}.
 This statement for Artin $L$-functions of degree~$2$ representations is a particular case of the Langlands conjectures.

 To simplify the exposition we assume here that~$\Gamma = \Gamma_0(N)$ is a Hecke congruence subgroup.
 The present work concerns the analytic properties of the twisted~$L$-value